Common dog skin conditions: how to spot & treat them (vet approved)

 A cutaneous adverse food reaction (CAFR) describes food allergies or sensitivities that affect skin health.
 It’s a common canine concern, usually triggered by a food intolerance to an ingredient.

-Food allergy dermatitis treatment: the most effective treatment is an elimination and rechallenge trial to identify and remove the offending food from your pup’s diet for six months or longer.
+• Food allergy dermatitis treatment: the most effective treatment is an elimination and rechallenge trial to identify and remove the offending food from your pup’s diet for six months or longer.

 There’s a strong connection between a dog’s gut and skin health.
 Removing the trigger ingredient allows the gut to heal enabling some dogs to tolerate the food again.

-Lyka’s in-house vets prefer high-quality, real food, novel protein diets for elimination trials over hydrolysed food.
+Lyka’s in-house vets prefer high-quality, real food, novel protein diets for dogs for elimination trials over hydrolysed food.
 They're found to be more effective at healing the gut lining, are free from storage mites and dogs prefer to eat them.

 🐩 Read more: What is hypoallergenic dog food?
 A vet expert's guide →